Pylons/pyramid/docs/quick_tour.rst

 Quick project startup with scaffolds
 ====================================

 So far we have done all of our *Quick Tour* as a single Python file.
 No Python packages, no structure.
 Most Pyramid projects, though, aren't developed this way.

 To ease the process of getting started, Pyramid provides *scaffolds* that generate sample projects from templates in Pyramid and Pyramid add-ons.
 Pyramid's ``pcreate`` command can list the available scaffolds:

 .. code-block:: bash

     $ pcreate --list
     Available scaffolds:
       alchemy:                 Pyramid SQLAlchemy project using url dispatch
-      pyramid_jinja2_starter:  pyramid jinja2 starter project
+      pyramid_jinja2_starter:  Pyramid Jinja2 starter project
       starter:                 Pyramid starter project
       zodb:                    Pyramid ZODB project using traversal

 The ``pyramid_jinja2`` add-on gave us a scaffold that we can use.
 From the parent directory of where we want our Python package to be generated, let's use that scaffold to make our project:

 .. code-block:: bash

     $ pcreate --scaffold pyramid_jinja2_starter hello_world

-We next use the normal Python command to set up our package for
+We next use the normal Python command to set up our package for development:
-development:

 .. code-block:: bash

     $ cd hello_world
     $ python ./setup.py develop

 We are moving in the direction of a full-featured Pyramid project, with a proper setup for Python standards (packaging) and Pyramid configuration.
 This includes a new way of running your application:

 .. code-block:: bash